rvolden/C3POa/README.md

 Options:

-  -p  Directory to which all temporary files will be written.
+  -p  directory to which all temporary files will be written.
 Defaults to your current directory.

   -m  path to NUC.4.4.mat file (included in repository)

-  -s  Raw sequence length cutoff
+  -s  raw sequence length cutoff

-  -d  Median distance between peaks cutoff.
+  -d  median distance between peaks cutoff.
 This should be the length of your shortest input sequence in your library preparation.

   -c  config file containing paths to poa, racon, water, blat, and minimap2. (format example poa[tab]/path/to/poa)